YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 35. Whether to cache the result of *Minecraft EntityType* to *Bukkit EntityType* conversion.
 It can get a tiny improvement.<br>
   <br>
   __Recommended value: `true`__
-36. Dynamic Activation of Brain, optimizes entity's brain when they are far away from players.<br>
+36. Dynamic Activation of Brain, optimizes entity's brain to decrease the frequency of their brain ticking when they are far away from players.<br>
   <br>
   __Recommended value: `true` (set `enabled` below to true)__